eoinwoods/continuous-delivery/dynamic-environment-provisionment.md

 We need the following two functions provided to us:
 1. The ability to programatically create and destroy a working platform, in a similar manner to that of AWS or the Open Stack model
 1. The ability to orchestrate

+In short, we are looking for a platform as a service layered model with the Infrastructure Services providing the [IaaS](http://en.wikipedia.org/wiki/Infrastructure_as_a_service) layering and the engineering teams providing the [PaaS](http://en.wikipedia.org/wiki/Platform_as_a_service) layer.